 - a sample of written work, about 3,000 words in length.
 This can be a previous piece of work from an undergraduate degree.
 The work should be written in English and the content does not have to cover a topic related to this specific programme.

 - a short statement of around 500 words outlining your interest in this programme.

 Months of entry

-The Masters in Medieval and Early Modern English Literature and Culture is a flexible, interdisciplinary programme taught by Glasgow’s internationally renowned team of experts.
+The Masters in English Literature: Early Modern Literature and Culture is a flexible, interdisciplinary programme taught by Glasgow’s internationally renowned team of experts.
 It offers students the practical, historical, and theoretical skills needed for advanced study in this area.
 The programme’s flexibility means that you can tailor your study according to your own research interests.
 Students are also able to draw on Glasgow’s exceptional holdings of medieval and early modern manuscript and printed materials.

 - This Masters is taught by an internationally renowned team of experts in medieval and early modern studies.